nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Although NEST comes with some pre-defined functions that can be used to
-create distributions of distance-dependent Parameters, this is not a limit
+create distributions of distance-dependent Parameters, there is no limit
 to how Parameters can be combined.

 ..
 TODO: reference to Parameter documentation

-As an example, we will combine Parameters to create a Parameter that is
+As an example, we will now combine some Parameters to create a new Parameter that is
-linear (actually affine) in the displacement of the nodes, on the form
+linear (actually affine) with respect to the displacement between the nodes, of the form

 .. math:: p = 0.5 + d_x + 2 d_y.